Practice-Enterprise2/AD/README.md

 1. npm run dev
 2. php artisan serve

-## Automatic Style Fixes
-To preserve a consistent style accross the codebase, it is recommended to run [Laravel Pint](https://laravel.com/docs/10.x/pint) before every pull request or other upstream merge.
-To do this, run the following from the project root:
+## Code Formatting
+Code formatting is required before a pull request can be merged, to make merging easier for everyone.
+The tools required for formatting are automatically installed by npm and Composer.
+Currently the following formatters are used:
+- Laravel Pint for PHP (Composer)
+- Prettier for HTML/JS/CSS/JSON (npm)
+- blade-formatter for Blade Templates (npm)

+Run the following command to automatically format all code:

 ```sh
 ./artisan format
 ```

-To check whether the code in the current directory follows the style, you can add the `--test` flag to the command.
-That will prevent changes to the code and only report files that aren't following the correct style.
+To check whether the code in the current directory follows the style, you can add the `--test` flag to the command, which will prevent changes to the code and only report files that aren't following the correct style.

+> It is possible to install the formatters globally and change the path through environment
+> variables (`LARAVEL_PINT_PATH`, `PRETTIER_PATH` and `BLADE_FORMATTER_PATH`).

 ## Basic user accounts
 - admin@local.test